vpeurala/aurinko-pg/README.md

 ## TODO

 * Initialize the database state in the beginning of test runs, before running a single test.
 Use Docker for this.
+* Versioning policy so that version is specified in only one place.